ALCOHOLIC BEVERAGE COMMISSION BOARD

 This three-member board has very limited powers and duties.
 Its primary duty is the consideration of applications for industrial revenue bonds.

 One member is appointed by the Allen County Board of Commissioners.
 The Commissioners appoint the other two members based on nominations from local fiscal bodies.
 One appointment is nominated by the Allen County Council, and one by the Mayor of Fort Wayne.
 Appointments are for four (4) years.
 All terms run from February 1 after their original appointment.
 The Commission meets on an as-needed basis.

 ALLEN COUNTY EMERGENCY MANAGEMENT ADVISORY COUNCIL

 The Civil Defense and Emergency Preparedness Ordinance of Allen County effective May 29, 1975, established a Civil Defense organization that will insure all of the county's facilities are efficiently utilized for disaster preparedness and coordination of response.
-The Allen County Emergency Preparedness Advisory Council and the Director of Emergency Preparedness will be responsible for all activities in connection with the Civil Defense and disaster programs for the county and will be the instruments through which the Allen County Board of Commissioners exercise the authority and discharge the responsibilities vested in them by Ordinance 78-5-1 (Allen County Code Title 8, Article 8) and by Article 4 of Title 10 of the Indiana Code.
-Effective July 1, 1993, pursuant to amendment to IC 10-4-1-10, the Allen County Board of Commissioners shall appoint to the Council those volunteers, elected officials and department heads deemed appropriate for effective Civil Defense and disaster planning.
+The Allen County Emergency Preparedness Advisory Council and the Director of Emergency Preparedness will be responsible for all activities in connection with the Civil Defense and disaster programs for the county and will be the instruments through which the Allen County Board of Commissioners exercise the authority and discharge the responsibilities vested in them by Ordinance 78-5-1 (Allen County Code Title 8, Article 8) and by Article 14 of Title 10 of the Indiana Code.
+Pursuant to amendment to IC 10-14-3-17, the Allen County Board of Commissioners shall appoint to the Council those volunteers, elected officials and department heads deemed appropriate for effective Civil Defense and disaster planning.

 The county emergency management advisory council shall consist of the following individuals or their designees: the president of the county executive; the president of the county fiscal body; the mayor of each city located within the county; one (1) commander of a local civil air patrol unit in the county or the commander's designee.
 All appointments shall be made annually and run January 1 through December 31.